MileHacker Logo

 • Advance planning supports smooth transitions between activities.

-• Consider walking between closer attractions where feasible.
+• Think about walking between closer attractions where feasible.

-• Mountain roads can be slow; factor in extra driving time.
+• Mountain roads can be slow; factor in extra time behind the wheel.

 Local Insights